sungjj/OOD_MNIST/README.md

 After the classification, we can discriminate whether the image corresponds to the label through a conditional discriminator.
 If it doesn’t, it is classified as out-of-distribution data.

+Through this process, out-of-distribution data can be filtered out in two stages.

 ## Reference